Chaos-generating periodic orbits of topological defects in confined active nematics

 Our agent-based model closely mimics experimental realizations of strongly confined microtubule-kinesin active nematics~\cite{memarian_active_2021,opathalage_self-organized_2019}.
 Simulations consist of $64,000$ active particles comprising $800$ filaments, each with $80$ beads, and an additional $3068$ fluid particles.
-The time evolution of these active filaments is shown in Figure~\ref{fig:8}a and in Supplemental Video 9.
+The time evolution of these active filaments is shown in Fig.~\ref{fig:8}a and in Movie S9.
 Upon careful observation of the active filaments, we observe the existence of three, long-lived, $+1/2$ defects as predicted in a system with $q=3/2$.
-By interpolating bead-spring orientation to a director field, we can more clearly see the $+1/2$ defects and their trajectories in Figure~\ref{fig:8}b.
-We track these three defects over a period of simulation time and observe that their motion is consistent with the golden braid as seen in the nematohydrodynamics system with $q=3/2$, in that the defects perform alternating swaps from each half of the cardioid.
-In addition, we also see the double gyre flow structure from the time-averaged vorticity of the agent-based model (Figure~\ref{fig:8}c).
-This double gyre structure also compares favorably to the time-averaged vorticity of the $q=3/2$ nematohydrodynamics model shown in Figure~\ref{fig:6}b, containing alternating positive and negative values of vorticity in the upper and lower halves of the cardioid.
+By interpolating bead-spring orientation to a director field, we can more clearly see the $+1/2$ defects and their trajectories in Fig.~\ref{fig:8}b.
+We track these three defects over a period of simulation time and observe that their motion is consistent with the golden braid as seen in the nematohydrodynamics epicycloid system with $q=3/2$, in that the defects perform alternating swaps from each half of the cardioid.
+In addition, we also see the double gyre flow structure from the time-averaged vorticity of the agent-based model (Fig.~\ref{fig:8}c).
+This double gyre structure also compares favorably to the time-averaged vorticity of the $q=3/2$ nematohydrodynamics model shown in Fig.~\ref{fig:6}b, containing alternating positive and negative values of vorticity in the upper and lower halves of the cardioid.

 Unlike in the continuum nematohydrodynamics model, the agent-based model incorporates non-uniform density, where defects can be annihilated or created on the boundary between empty space and the bulk.
 As a result, at any given time, there may be an additional defect pair of $+1/2$ and $-1/2$ defects that quickly annihilate.
 However, low-density regions are a characteristic of the experimental systems of active kinesin-driven microtubules.
-We predict that the agent-based model, which has an active length scale and nematic coherence length that are difficult to estimate, is close to the boundary between golden braiding and metastability in Fig~\ref{fig:7}b.
+We predict that the agent-based model, which has an active length scale and nematic coherence length that are difficult to estimate, is close to the boundary between golden braiding and interrupted states in Fig~\ref{fig:7}b.